-AP AMERICAN HISTORY
+AP UNITED STATES HISTORY

-Note: 10th graders may take course with teacher recommendation and principal approval.
+Grades 10, 11, 12 1 Period Daily Yearlong 1 Credit Note: 10th graders may take course with teacher recommendation.

-This course will introduce able and motivated students to college-level study of American History.
+Bedford High School Program of Studies 2022-2023 This course will introduce able and motivated students to college-level study of American History.
 The course and optional Advanced Placement Exam, when successfully completed, may enable the student to receive college credit and/or proper placement in other college courses in history.
 The course will cover the history of the United States from Colonial Times to the present.
 NOTE: Students will be required to take the AP Exam in the spring with the district covering the test registration.
-Students receiving a 3.
-4, or 5 on the exam will be reimbursed the \$65 test fee.
-Please note that depending on enrollment figures, this course may be offered on-line.
+Students receiving a 3, 4, or 5 on the exam will be reimbursed the \$65 test fee.